JORDAN TRAN

 Activities and Interests:

-Wichita native Jordan Tran of Maize South High School was selected as a recipient of the 2020 Lifelong Learning scholarship.
+Wichita native Jordan Tran, of Maize South High School, was selected as a recipient of the 2020 Lifelong Learning scholarship.
 His parents are Thu and Le Tran, and he has one older sister, Jessica, and one older brother, Jason.